slackapi/python-rtmbot/README.md

 A Slack bot written in Python that connects via the RTM API.

 Python-rtmbot is a bot engine.
-The plugins architecture should be familiar to anyone with knowledge to the [Slack API](https://api.slack.com) and Python.
+The plugins architecture should be familiar to anyone with knowledge of the [Slack API](https://api.slack.com) and Python.
 The configuration file format is YAML.

 Some differences to webhooks: